 Matthew has a keen interest in strength and conditioning and has also worked in a wide variety of sporting settings over recent years, so is able to adapt his experience and skills to clients from all walks of life.

-Matthew joined Loughborough University Physiotherapy Clinic in November 2018 and is the Lead Physiotherapist for Cycling, Men's Cricket and Swimming.
+Matthew joined Loughborough University Physiotherapy Clinic in November 2018 and is the Lead Physiotherapist for Cricket.

-Jessie joined the Loughborough University Physiotherapy Clinic in September 2018 and is the Lead Physiotherapist for both Women’s Cricket and Women’s Rugby.
+Emma joined the Loughborough University Physiotherapy Clinic in January 2021 and is the Lead Physiotherapist for Cycling & Women’s Rugby.

 Sports Massage Therapists